MCProHosting/artisan-validator/readme.md

 #### Language

 Error messages are generated from language files.
-Currently we only have a English set, `en`. (although you can contribute translations!
-You can load an entirely new set
+Currently we only have a English set, `en`. (although you can contribute translations!)
+You can load an entirely new set:

 ```js
 validator.language.set(__dirname + '/klingon.json');
 // or, pass in directly
 validator.language.set({ 'required': 'Y U NO GIVE US <%= key %>' });
 ```

-> Note: care should be taken to use the escaped value syntax (`<%= something %>`) to prevent potential XSS.

 Or you can extend and overwrite it -- especially helpful when making custom rules.